rstens/docs/README.md

-![Machine generated alternative text: User Acceptance Testing Automated Testing Exploratory Testing Manual Testing Unit/lntegration Testing ](media/image2.png){width="6.790972222222222in" height="3.973611111111111in"}
+![Machine generated alternative text: User Acceptance Testing Automated Testing Exploratory Testing Manual Testing Unit/lntegration Testing ](images/pyramid.png)

 The pyramid gives an indication of the relative importance of the different test activities and the dependencies.
 We\'ll discuss this pyramid from the bottom upwards.

 First Layer
 -----------
-The basis for all testing is intensive unit testing (and integration testing) by the developers that is executed during development.
+The basis for all testing is intensive unit testing (and integration testing) during development.
 Unit testing has the potential of eradicating most of the easy to find defects and many more complex ones.
 As almost every defect found after unit testing needs about the same amount of time in documentation, discussion and tracking, it would make sense to clear out the \"easy\" defects as soon as possible.
 It has been proven in practice and widely documented that a solid unit test effort has the largest impact on overall solution quality.

-Unit testing is the sturdy foundation for our testing pyramid.
+Unit testing is the sturdy foundation of our testing pyramid.

 Second Layer
 ------------